MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/understanding-party-multiple-networks.md

 ---
 title: Connecting to multiple PlayFab Party networks
 description: Suggestions regarding when to connect to more than one PlayFab Party real-time chat and data communication network at a time or use a single network.
-author: TBD
+author: v-kciril
-ms.author: TBD
+ms.author: v-kciril
-ms.date: TBD
+ms.date: v-kciril
 ms.topic: article
 ms.prod: playfab
 ROBOTS: NOINDEX,NOFOLLOW